DylanPJackson/csh_intro_evaluator/README.md

 Want to see whether or not you'd make it into CSH?
 Follow these steps
 1. Go ahead and download ai\_vote.py.
 2. Make sure you have numpy and scipy installed in your working directory.
-3. You can use this program in one of two ways :
+3. Now run the program!
+You can do this in one of two ways :
-    1. File mode : Simply run the file with '-f' and then the filename afterwards ..* whatever
+    1. File mode : Simply run the file with '-f' and then the filename afterwards
+    - whatever
     2. Command line mode